Resilient Coasts for Salmon is part of the PSF

 Project Location

-Located on northeastern Vancouver Island, near the communities of Comox and Courtenay, the project site is within Dyke Road Park.
-The park currently includes a covered bird watching area, an open platform, and parking area.
+The project area is located on the Traditional Territory of the K’ómoks First Nation, situated along northeastern Vancouver Island, and spans approximately 0.6 hectares within Dyke Road Park, Courtenay.
 The adjacent estuary is fed by freshwater from the confluence of the Puntledge and Tsolum Rivers and is recognized as a Class 1 estuary, second in importance only to the Fraser River estuary, and one of only eight that are ranked as Class 1 in BC (World Wildlife Fund Canada, 2013).
 It is also a federally recognized Important Bird Area and supports 145 bird species, 218 plant species, 29 fish species (including 5 species of Pacific salmon), and an abundance of intertidal life.
-The project area is approximately 0.6 hectares and is within the traditional territory of the K’ómoks First Nation.
-The area proposed for restoration is outlined below in red, at the most southerly section of the 4 parcels: parcel identifier (PID) # 006-291-457.
+The Traditional Territory of the K’ómoks First Nation is referred to as the Land of Plenty because of its richness of resources including salmon, shellfish, rockfish, deer and berries.
+The K’ómoks First Nation and the Land of Plenty, which includes the waters of the K’ómoks estuary, have a deep relationship since the resources are foundational to spiritual beliefs, harvest practices, clothing design, and much more.

 Dyke Road Park parcels outlined in red with the parcel identifier numbers (PID) shown.